 Founded by Gordon and Yvonne Blankstein in 1986, The Mountain View Conservation Centre has operated special

 conservation programs for the breeding and re-introduction of rare and endangered wildlife species back to their native habitats.
 Mountain View is a non-profit wildlife conservation facility, dedicated to saving rare and endangered Canadian wildlife species from extinction.
-As part of that mission, we operate scientific research and educational programs including a Guided Educational Tour Program at the Center for colleges, schools, community groups and families who are interested in wildlife conservation in British Columbia, Canada, North & South America, and around the world.
-We now also offer Internships & Outreach Learning Programs.
+As part of that mission, we operate scientific research, wildlife breeding and conservation programs, and public awareness/educational programs including our Guided Educational Tour Program at the Center for students attending local schools, colleges, community groups and families who are interested in wildlife conservation in British Columbia, Canada, North & South America, and around the world.
+We now also operate Internship, & Outreach Learning Programs.

-From 1986 onwards, Mountain View focused on rare and endangered species from all over the world that were in critical need of a conservation & breeding facility that could provide large, safe, natural habitats and experienced wildlife breeding management.
-Over the years, Gordon Blankstein brought in small ‘founding’ groups of over 80 different and critically endangered species to Mountain View, so that our special breeding & return programs could help them build up sustainable populations in their natural habitats here in B.C., Canada, and around the World.
+Mountain View focuses on rare and endangered wildlife species from all over the world that are in critical need of a conservation & breeding facility that can provide large, safe, natural habitats and experienced wildlife breeding management.
+Over the years, Gordon Blankstein has brought in small ‘founding’ groups of rare and critically endangered species to Mountain View, so that our special wildlife breeding & return programs could help them build up sustainable populations in their natural habitats here in B.C., Canada, and around the World.